seksenov/HWAToast/README.md

 Create a Notification

 - Enter the values you'd like to see in the notification
-- Hit notify and interact with the notification
+- Hit notify then click ands interact with the notification
 - You'll see the values from the notification passed back to the site